-French or Spanish: Create labels using paper and Blu-Tac.
-Label as many different household items using French or Spanish vocabulary.
+French or Spanish: Create labels using paper and Blu-Tac/sticking tape.
+Label as many different household items as you can using French or Spanish vocabulary.
 Do not worry about getting them wrong!
 Challenge your family to use these words as much as possible and then test them at the end of the week.